SSWConsulting/SSW.Rules.Content/rules/use-email-for-tasks-only/rule.md

 ---
-seoDescription: "Do you use email for tasks only, not for chatting?
-Learn how to minimize mailbox clutter and improve communication with these simple tips."
+seoDescription: Do you use email for tasks only, not for chatting?
+Learn how to minimize mailbox clutter and improve communication with these simple tips.
 type: rule
 title: Do you send emails for tasks only?
 uri: use-email-for-tasks-only